Close Menu

 ACUTE LEUKEMIA & DISABILITY BENEFITS

-Acute Leukemia is a rapidly progressing cancer that qualifies you for Social Security disability benefits.
-Acute Leukemia starts when a cell changes and becomes a leukemia cell.
-Because it no longer matures the way it should, it grows out of control.
+Acute Leukemia is a form of cancer that starts in the bone marrow.
+Your bone marrow is where your blood cells are produced.
+Leukemia affects white blood cells, which are crucial to your immune system.
+Acute leukemia starts when a cell changes and becomes a leukemia cell.
+Because it no longer matures the way it should, the cell grows out of control.
 Often, it divides to make new cells faster than normal.

-Because it is a disabling cancer, Acute leukemia is on SSA’s compassionate allowances list.
-Learn more information about compassionate allowances.
+Because it is a cancer that often results in death, acute leukemia is on SSA’s special allowances list.
+Learn information about compassionate allowances.

 DIFFERENCES BETWEEN TYPES OF LEUKEMIA

 Acute lymphocytic leukemia is the most common type of cancer in children.
-If the diagnosis occurs in a child, then there is good chance for a cure through treatment.
+If you have this cancer as a child, then there is good chance for a cure.
 Acute lymphocytic leukemia can also occur in adults.
-However, if you are an adult with the disease, the chance of a cure is far less.
+However, if you are an adult with the disease, then the chance of a cure is far less.

 DIAGNOSTIC TESTING FOR ACUTE LEUKEMIA

-The diagnosis of Acute Leukemia is made by physical examination and history.
-Your doctor will then perform a complete blood count.
+Your doctor finds acute leukemia by physical exam and history.
+Next, your doctor will perform a complete blood count.
 Also, your doctor may perform specific tests.
-These include a peripheral blood smear and bone marrow aspiration and biopsy.
-Your doctor may also do imaging test or a spinal fluid test.
-In the case of Acute Leukemia, bone marrow testing is definitive of the disease.
+These include a blood smear and bone marrow biopsy.
+Your doctor may also do an imaging test or a spinal fluid test.
+In the case of acute leukemia, bone marrow testing will tell you if you have the disease.

 POSSIBLE TESTS FOR LEUKEMIA

-• Bone marrow test.
-During bone marrow aspiration and biopsy, the doctor uses a needle to remove a sample of your bone marrow.
+- Bone marrow test.
+During bone marrow biopsy, the doctor uses a needle to remove a sample of your bone marrow.
 The sample comes from your hipbone or breastbone.
-Next, the bone marrow sample is sent to a lab for testing to look for leukemia cells.
-Doctors in the lab will classify blood cells into specific types based on their size, shape, and other genetic features.
-They will also look for changes in the cancer cells in order to determine whether the leukemia cells began from B lymphocytes or T lymphocytes.
+Next, the bone marrow sample is sent to a lab for testing to look for cancer cells.
+Doctors in the lab will group blood cells into specific types based on their size, shape, and other genetic markers.
+They will also look for changes in the cancer cells to determine whether the leukemia cells began from B or T lymphocytes.
 This information helps your doctor develop a treatment plan for your acute leukemia.

-• Spinal fluid test.
-Your doctor may also perform a lumbar puncture test, also known as a spinal tap.
+- Spinal fluid test.
+Your doctor may also perform a lumbar puncture test or spinal tap.
 The spinal tap collects a sample of spinal fluid.
-Spinal fluid is the fluid that surrounds the brain and spinal cord.
-Next, the doctors test the sample to see whether the cancer cells are in the spinal fluid.
+Spinal fluid is the fluid around the brain and spinal cord.
+Next, the doctor tests the sample to see whether the cancer cells are in the spinal fluid.

 PHYSICAL SYMPTOMS OF ACUTE LEUKEMIA